UniSkill: Imitating Human Videos via Cross-Embodiment Skill Representations: Experiment Details

 \subsection{Implementation Detail}

 For pre-training, we initialize the FSD using the InstructPix2Pix model~\cite{instructpix2pix} and train the ISD from scratch.
 For the visual encoder, we adopt the ResNet-18~\cite{resnet}, and for depth prediction, we utilize the pre-trained DepthAnythingV2 model~\cite{yang2024depth} without further training.
 During pre-training, skill interval $k$ is randomly selected between $1.0s$ and $2.0s$, with the specific values determined by the frame rate of the video datasets.
 The image resolution is set to $256\times 256$.
 For policy learning, we employ diffusion policy~\cite{diffusionpolicy} as the policy network.
-In real-world experiments, the policy network is pre-trained on the DROID dataset~\cite{droid} and fine-tuned on the collected dataset.
+In real-world experiments, both UniSkill and GCBC are pre-trained on the DROID dataset~\cite{droid} and fine-tuned on the collected dataset.
 During both training and inference, the skill interval $k$ is fixed at $20$ frames, the image resolution is $128\times 128$, and the action dimension is set to $7$.
 The hyperparameters are provided in \Cref{sec:appendix_C}.